STJD auditor asks for complaint against Rafael Ramos for alleged case of racism in Corinthians game

 It is important to emphasize that, in the investigation phase, this Processing Auditor is not responsible for analyzing cases of exclusion of responsibility, contestation of reports, a fact that is the responsibility of the Judging Auditors, after the competent Complaint to be proposed by the learned Sports Attorney’s Office.

-Therefore, there is no alternative for the conclusion of the present investigation other than the determination of Sporting Liability through the due legal process, an opportunity that will be given to the parties to defend their theses, present new evidence, appoint technical assistants and determine eventual exclusions of responsibility and mitigating and or aggravating factors of the infringing fact.
+Therefore, there is no alternative for the conclusion of the present investigation other than the determination of Sporting Liability through due legal process, an occasion that will give the parties the opportunity to defend their theses, present new evidence, appoint technical assistants and determine eventual exclusions of responsibility and mitigating and or aggravating factors of the infringing fact.

 Racial intolerance is harmful and affects the Dignity of the Human Person, much greater protected in the Federation Constitution of 1988 and, especially in the present case of the athlete EDENÍLSON ANDRADE DOS SANTOS.